neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/GeneralPrinciples.rst

 Overall Goal:

 * Be pragmatic!
 We strive for solutions which work out-of-the-box in 95% of the cases; and tell the integrator how to solve the other 5%.
-Thus, the integrator has to care to make his CSS work with Phoenix; we do not use a sandbox.
+Thus, the integrator has to care to make his CSS work with Neos; we do not use a sandbox.

 Implementation notes: